 - 3. Functioning of separate modules and the whole site.

-And this isn’t a complete list of problems to be solved at this stage.
+And this isn’t a complete list of technical problems to be solved at this stage.

 Stages of Technical Analysis of a Site

-Regardless of whether it’s an online store or a media site, there are parameters to be analyzed on a mandatory basis.
+Regardless of whether it’s an online store or a media site, there are parameters to be analysed on a mandatory basis.

 Before proceeding to a detailed analysis of the project, you need to conduct an analysis of the data in your Yandex.Webmaster panel (if applicable) and Google Search Console.
 These tools will detect errors on the website and fix them before the search engines assess fines and penalties.

 The more pages are indexed by search engines, the more people visit the site and the higher the income is.
-What you need to check on the site when it comes to indexing:
+What technical SEO problems you need to check on the site when it comes to indexing: